 Step 1.
 Drive change from the leadership level

-If client relationship longevity is driven by CX and a crucial building block of the ﬁrm’s client value proposition (CVP), then it deserves the attention of the ﬁrm’s most senior leaders.
+Client relationship longevity is a crucial building block of the ﬁrm’s client value proposition (CVP).
+It deserves the attention of the ﬁrm’s most senior leaders.
 Without active and highly visible senior leadership support, a ﬁrm is unlikely to achieve the CX results that they need to build sustained competitive advantage.
-It is therefore crucial that the ﬁrm’s leaders themselves be truly client-centric, that they:
+It is crucial that the ﬁrm’s leaders themselves be truly client-centric.
+The must:

 This list might appear daunting, but it is crucial.
-Too often, a ﬁrm’s CX initiatives founder because the task is delegated to mid-level teams who have no more than lukewarm support from senior leadership and are unable to drive the degree of change that can really make a diﬀerence.
+Too often, a ﬁrm’s CX initiatives founder because the task is delegated to mid-level teams who have no more than lukewarm support from senior leadership.
+The result?
+They are unable to drive the degree of change that can really make a diﬀerence.
 The need for active and visible senior leadership support is evident in the comments of Peter Duﬀ, chairperson of Shoosmiths, in Case Study 1.

 Step 2.
 Link Strategy Explicitly to Actual Client Needs

 Once the leadership for the CX programme has been secured, the law ﬁrm must use the voice of the customer to drive all aspects of the ﬁrm’s strategy.
-This can, and often will, involve major organisational and operational change, as well as changes to the ﬁrm’s business model (CVPs, resources and proﬁt model).
+This can, and often will, involve major organisational and operational change.
+It will also require changes to the ﬁrm’s business model (CVPs, resources and proﬁt model).
 O’Connor and Whitelaw devote an entire chapter of their book Customer at the Heart to the strategy of client-centricity.

-In Case Study 2, Zelinda Bennett speaks of some of the major strategic changes that DWF Group have made in order to be able to serve their global clients more eﬀectively.
-Reorganising the business into global divisions and acquiring an alternative legal services provider (ALSP) were bold and decisive actions taken because DWF wanted to become more client-centric.
+In Case Study 2, Zelinda Bennett speaks of some of the major strategic changes that DWF Group have made in order to serve their global clients more eﬀectively.
+Reorganising the business into global divisions and acquiring an alternative legal services provider (ALSP) were bold and decisive actions taken precisely because DWF wanted to become more client-centric.

 Strategy must involve all aspects of the law ﬁrm’s business.
 It includes HR (hiring, training and promoting the most client-centric lawyers) as well as ﬁnance (investing only in initiatives that will have a demonstrable impact on clients).
-It must pervade the entire organisation so that every department in the law ﬁrm sees its role through the lens of the client.
+It must pervade the entire organisation.
+Every department in the law ﬁrm must see its role through the lens of the client.

 Step 3.
 Build a CX Execution Capability